lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction2.md

 To better understand how does LDA work, we can compare with PCA:
 * PCA is unsupervised learning while LDA is supervised, you need to provide data labels to LDA.
 * PCA looks for a new dimension that can maximize the data spread on this new dimension.
-LDA looks for a new dimension with the goal to maximize the distances between classes and to minimize the variance within each class.
+LDA looks for a new dimension that can maximize the distances between classes and to minimize the variance within each class.
   * For 2 classes, the distance means the differences between the mean of the 2 classes.
   * For 3 or more classes, LDA find a central point of all the data, then measures the distance between each class' mean and the central point.
   * LDA can lose more data variance than PCA.

-The dimensions of LDA's output is the minimum of "the number of features of data input" and "the number of classes - 1".
+The dimensions of LDA's output is `min(the number of features of data input, the number of classes - 1)`.
 Therefore, our banking campaign data will be reduced to 1 dimension after applying LDA.
 Let's look at how did LDA separate the 2 classes:

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Crystal_Ball_images/camapign_dim_redu_images/data_lda.png" width="859" height="454" />